Fighting Masters

-is a 1991 fighting video game developed by Almanic Corporation, in conjunction with Aicom and ALU, and published for the Sega Genesis in Japan and later in North America by Treco.
+is a 1991 fighting video game developed by Aicom and ALU, and published by Treco for the Sega Genesis.
 In the game, players assume the role of a hero to fight against an assortment of opponents on an apocalyptic setting to face against an entity known as Lord Valgasu.
-Co-directed by Hajime Kusano and Ramō Kobayashi, the title was created by some of the same team that would later work on various projects at Almanic such as E.V.O.: Search for Eden.
+Co-directed by Hajime Kusano and Ramō Kobayashi, the title was created by some of the same team that would later work on various projects at Almanic Corporation such as E.V.O.: Search for Eden.
 It was met with mixed reception from critics since its release.

 Gameplay

 Fighting Masters is a fighting game where the player fights against other opponents in one-on-one matches and the fighter who manages to deplete the health bar of the opponent wins the bout, becoming the winner of the match.

 In single-player mode, players can choose from twelve playable characters and fight against computer-controlled fighters.
 Three buttons are available in the game: block (A), attack (B) and jump (C).
 The d-pad cannot be used to jump directly, instead, players have to walk in a certain direction and press the jump button to perform said action.
 The attack button allows players to perform various attacks, special moves and combos.
 Besides the single-player mode, other modes include matches against another human opponent or a watch mode to view a fight between two CPU-controlled opponents.